 Sir John Houghton CBE FRS

-John Houghton is a physicist who led the development of satellite-based measurement of the temperature structure and composition of the Earth’s atmosphere.
+John Houghton was a physicist who led the development of satellite-based measurement of the temperature structure and composition of the Earth’s atmosphere.
 This has been fundamental to understanding the impact of rising concentrations of gases such as carbon dioxide on global atmospheric temperatures, and resulting climate change.

 In 1983, John became Director General of the UK Meteorological Office where he was responsible for setting up the Hadley Centre for Climate Prediction and Research.
 The centre is a world leader in climate research.
-John also played a key role in establishing the Intergovernmental Panel on Climate Change, and continues to be closely involved in its work.
+John also played a key role in establishing the Intergovernmental Panel on Climate Change, and continued to be closely involved in its work.

 Interest and expertise